Emotional Density & Heavy Inner Days

 Sensation dulled.

-What was once noticeable
+What was once noticeable became background.

-This is adaptation,
+This is adaptation, not absence.

-does not make pressure harmless.
+Normalization does not make pressure harmless.

-It makes it harder
+It makes it harder to notice.

-Recognizing familiarity
+Recognizing familiarity restores sensitivity without alarm.

-You are not late
+You are not late to noticing.

-when it became safe
+You noticed when it became safe to do so.

 Normalize adaptation to pressure with DojoWell.